 Students who wish to do so are able to take Design Technology as an option choice at Key Stage 4.
 They will continue to develop their practical skills in designing and making objects in a wide range of materials.
 Where appropriate, they are able to enter for entry level or other examinations, depending upon their aptitude.

-Students are learning the basics of home cooking and being able to cook for themselves independently.
-The focus of the lessons has been on practical skills, safety and organisation.
-We are using basic recipes, some of which are from “Jamie’s Home Cooking Skills” website.
+In this year, students are learning the basics of home cooking and being able to cook for themselves independently.
+The focus of the lessons are on practical skills, safety and organisation.
+We encourage the use of recipes, both in books and online, supporting our Literacy and IT learning.
+“Jamie’s Home Cooking Skills” website is a popular choice.

-Amongst the things we have cooked together are fruity flapjack, mince pies, baked apples, bread and butter pudding, muffins, cottage pie, pizza and chicken fajitas.
+Amongst the things we have cooked together are fruity flapjacks, mince pies, baked apples, bread and butter pudding, muffins, cottage pie, pizza and chicken fajitas.

 Years 10 & 11